Skip to main content

 Guides/Website Security

-OCSP Status: a beginner's guide
+Revocation Status: a beginner's guide

 EdgeDNS Team··9 min read

-The OCSP Status endpoint, in plain language
+The Revocation Status endpoint, in plain language

 Don't worry if some of the words above are still unfamiliar — there's a plain-language glossary at the bottom of this page, and most of the terms link to their own beginner guides if you want to learn more.